chrfrantz/IG-Parser/README.md

 Note: Either version allows interactive switching to the respective other while preserving encoded statement information.

-See [Revision history](changelog.md) for detailed overview of changes.
+See [Revision history](changelog.md) for a detailed overview of changes.

-The project explicitly encourages external contributions.
+See [Contributors](contributors.md) for contributions to the project.
+We explicitly encourage external contributions.
 Please feel free to get in touch if you plan to contribute to the repository.
+Please create an issue to report bugs, or to propose features (alternatively also per mail).

 ## Overview

 IG Parser is a parser for IG Script, a formal notation for the representation institutional statements (e.g., policy statements) used in the Institutional Grammar 2.0.
 The parser can be used locally, as well as via a web interface that produces tabular output of parsed statements (currently supporting Google Sheets format).
-In the following, you will find a brief introduction to syntactic principles and essential features of IG Script, followed by a set of examples showcasing all features.
+In the following, you will find a brief introduction to the user interface, the syntactic principles and essential features of IG Script, followed by a set of examples showcasing all features.
 As a final aspect, deployment instructions for IG Parser are provided.

 The conceptual background of the Institutional Grammar 2.0 is provided in the corresponding [article](https://doi.org/10.1111/padm.12719) and [book](https://newinstitutionalgrammar.org), augmented with supplementary operational [coding guidelines](https://arxiv.org/abs/2008.08937).

-## User guide
+## User Interface Guide

+The user interface consists of an entry field for the 'Original Statement'.
+The purpose of this field is to keep track of the original statement during coding, but also to include it in the output if you choose to do so (see 'Parameters' section in the UI).
+Prior to coding, it also allows you to vet the statement for obvious challenges in coding (e.g., imbalanced parentheses, non-supported symbol), which you can do by clicking on 'Validate 'Original Statement' input'.
+This will allow you copy the content to the 'Encoded Statement' field (it warns you if encoded code exists to prevent accidental overwriting of the existing coding).

+The 'Encoded Statement' area provides the actual coding editor, but in an 'Advanced Mode' that includes additional input options (see below) as well as color-coding of the encoded statement.
+Alternatively, you can use the standard mode that does not provide any advanced features, such as alternative inputs and avoids color-coding.
+But it supports basic bracket matching.

-The interface has four main input options available to annotate statements:
+The advanced user interface has four main input options available to annotate statements:
 * Firstly the option of simply writing out the symbols manually in the encoded statement field to annotate the text.
 This means manually typing each symbol and creating the brackets for each symbol.
 * The second option is to highlight the section or span you want to annotate with a symbol and then click on the button for that specific symbol below the editor.
 This will then encapsulate that section with the specified symbol.
 * Thirdly there is a "Selection Mode" toggle above the editor, which reverses this interaction flow.
 So instead of first highlighting and then selecting a symbol, you first select a symbol and can then highlight text to annotate the selection with the symbol.
 The symbol stays selected until either a new symbol is selected or the selection mode is toggled off.
 The selection mode is only available on devices using a mouse as an input device.